 The restoration opportunities are consistent with planning policies and are well aligned to many of the objectives and aspirations of the North Kyle Forest Masterplan.
 The project has been designed to offer:

-Provision of public access along 54km of track to provide routes of varying distance
+Provision of public access along around 50km of track to provide routes of varying distance

 Habitat management improvements including encouragement of black grouse

 Restoration of peat and creation of water bodies

 Restoration of c.
 97 ha of currently derelict land

 Regrading of tips to improve appeal to forest users such as walkers and cyclists